jpguile/Getting-and-Cleaning-Data-Course-/CodeBook.md

 variable/column names were labeled with descriptive cleaner names.

-Results were output as an indepenent tidy data set at ./data/TidyDataSet.txt
+Results as output as in the data set at file tidy.txt